British Rail Class 68: Chiltern Railways

 These locomotives have been painted in Chiltern's silver Mainline livery and are fitted with Association of American Railroads (AAR) push-pull equipment, which allows them to operate with Mark 3 coaching stock sets.
 Furthermore, two DRS-liveried locomotives (68008 and 68009) have also been fitted with AAR push-pull equipment.

-In August 2025, Chiltern announced that they would be returning their Class 68 locomotivves (68010 to 68015) to DRS, and withdrawing the Mark 3 coaching stock.
+In August 2025, Chiltern announced that they would be returning their Class 68 locomotives (68010 to 68015) to DRS, and withdrawing the Mark 3 coaching stock.
 They will be replaced with different Class 68 locomotives (68019 to 68032) previously leased by TransPennine Express, along with their compatible Mark 5A coaches.
 These trains will be fitted with automatic start-stop technology to reduce amounts of noise and pollution made by the locomotives.
+The first of the new trains entered service on 26 January 2026.